Joe Koontz

-Joseph William Koontz (born August 13, 1945) is a former American football wide receiver who played one season for the New York Giants.
-He was drafted in the 9th round (234th overall) by them.
+Joseph William Koontz (born August 13, 1945) is an American former professional football wide receiver who played one season for the New York Giants.
+He was selected by the Giants in the ninth round of the 1968 NFL draft.
 He played in all 14 games, and had 1 kick return.
 He also played for the ACFL Long Island Bulls in 1969.